UCL-ARC/qw/README.md

 >
 > Would you like to increment the version? (y/n): <prompt response from user - y>
 > INFO: Updated tag to "qw-v2"
-> INFO: There are 2 design outputs that link to this Design Input, please ensure one of them has the "qw-v2" tag if it resolves the updated
+> INFO: There are 2 design outputs that link to this Requirement, please ensure one of them has the "qw-v2" tag if it resolves the updated
 > information
 >
 > - https://github.com/stefpiatek/dummy-medical-software/pull/7